Quantcast

 The first phase reflects flu-like symptoms in the first week (7 days) after infection, according to the CDC.
 In week 2 (7-10 days later) infected persons often show signs of a facial rash that mimics a slapped cheek appearance, mostly in children.
 A body rash and joint pain (1-4 days later) is likely to come afterward.

-Additional anecdotal reports from clinicians observed more than expected number of cases for the infection among pregnant people that result in severe fetal anemia, requiring fetal transfusions or pregnancy loss, and increases in aplastic anemia among people with sickle cell disease, the CDC alert adds.
+Additional anecdotal reports from clinicians observed more than expected number of cases of the infection among pregnant people that result in severe fetal anemia, requiring fetal transfusions or pregnancy loss, and increases in aplastic anemia among people with sickle cell disease, the CDC alert adds.

 “Any pregnant person who is exposed to an individual in whom parvovirus infection is suspected should immediately contact their obstetrician,” Sharma says.

 Healthcare providers are encouraged to have an increased suspicion of the infection, following the alerts from the healthcare organizations.
 Everyone is encouraged to practice good health hygiene such as hand washing and isolating when sick.
-Those who may by infected with either illness should seek medical help and advice from their physician or licensed accredited medical professional.
+Those who may be infected with either illness should seek medical help and advice from their physician or licensed accredited medical professional.

 For more information about the viruses, you can visit the websites of the CDC and WHO.